signalwire/examples/Messaging/Sending SMS from the Browser - Node.js/README.md

-# Send SMS with SignalWire Messaging API
+# Send SMS from the browser with SignalWire APIs - Node JS

 A demo application that demonstrates how to send an SMS message using the SignalWire Messaging API.